amterp/rad/README.md

   2. What information we want to *extract* from the response
   3. How we want to view this data, or display it to user

-## How does it solve it?
+## How does Rad solve it?

 - Rad comes with a domain-specific language called RSL (Rad Scripting Language).
-- RSL is purpose-built for this: to efficiently express the queries, what data to extract, and define how it should be displayed.
+- RSL is purpose-built for this problem: to efficiently express the queries, what data to extract, and define how it should be displayed.
-- `rad` is a command-line tool for running and managing these scripts.
+- `rad` is a command-line tool for managing and running these scripts.
 - When invoked on a script, `rad` will interpret the script, validate and pass user-supplied args to the script, and execute it.
   - The script tells `rad` what arguments it expects.
-- `rad` helps the user manage their scripts, enabling them to build an organized repertoire of RSL queries, right at their fingertips.
+- `rad` helps the user manage their scripts, enabling them to build up an organized repertoire of RSL queries, available right at their fingertips.

-## Examples

-### Minimal example
+## Minimal Example

 ```
 args: